jozefg/drafts/conats-for-cheap.md

       unfold <top>; auto
     }.
 ```

+This proof is really just

+ 1. Unfold all the definitions
+ 2. Hey!
+There's a `x : void` in my context!
+Tell me more about that

 Now the fact that `x ∈ top` is a trivial corollary since our theorem
 tells us that `x = x ∈ top` and the former is just sugar for the